On the prevalence of the periodicity of maximizing measures: Introduction

 Then $\sP\sU(\sigma) \cap \Lip(\Sigma^{+},d_{\ba})$ is a prevalent set in the space $\Lip(\Sigma^{+},d_{\ba})$ of real-valued Lipschitz functions, where $\sP\sU(\sigma)$ consists of continuous functions $f \: \Sigma^{+} \rightarrow \R$ with the property that there is a unique $f$-maximizing measure $\mu$ and that $\mu$ is supported on a periodic orbit of $\sigma$.
 Moreover, $\Lock_{\sigma}(\Sigma^{+},d_{\ba})$ is a prevalent set in $\Lip(\Sigma^{+},d_{\ba})$. \end{theorem}

 In general, prevalence does not guarantee topological genericity, neither does the latter imply the former.
 However, due to the fact that $\Lock_{\sigma}(\Sigma^{+},d_{\ba})$ is known to be an open set in $\Lip(\Sigma^+,d_{\ba})$, topological genericity can be guaranteed by the density alone, which is always a direct consequence of prevalence.
-Therefore, Theorem \ref{t:prevalence} is, in our special setting, a strengthening of the topological result in \cite[Theorem~A]{Co16}.
+Therefore, Theorem \ref{t:prevalence} represents, albeit in our special setting, a strengthening of the kind of topological result obtained in \cite[Theorem~A]{Co16}.

-As explained in \cite[Section~1]{Boc18}, the type of results like Theorem~\ref{t:prevalence} provide some confirmation on the experimental findings of B.~R.~Hunt and E.~Ott published over two decades ago \cite{HO96a,HO96b}.
+As explained in \cite[Section~1]{Boc18}, the type of results like Theorem~\ref{t:prevalence} provide some confirmation of the experimental findings of B.~R.~Hunt and E.~Ott published over two decades ago \cite{HO96a,HO96b}.

 In the late 1990s, B.~R.~Hunt, E.~Ott, and G.~Yuan conjectured that for a typical chaotic system $T$, a typical smooth function $f$ admits a maximizing measure supported on a periodic orbit, where the typicality on the function $f$ was both in the sense of probability (in terms of the Lebesgue measure of the parameter(s) for the potential $f$ in a parameter space) (\cite[Conjecture]{HO96a} and \cite[Conjecture~2]{HO96b}) and in the sense of topology (topological genericity) (\cite[Conjecture~1.1]{YH99}).
 We recall that such a function $f$ has property $\sP_T$.
-Moreover, B.~R.~Hunt and E.~Ott observed based on numerical evidence that the functions $f$ without property $\sP_T$ has fractal dimension zero.
+Moreover, B.~R.~Hunt and E.~Ott observed based on numerical evidence that the set of the functions $f$ without property $\sP_T$ has fractal dimension zero.
 Despite the recent breakthroughs in the direction of topological genericity initiated by \cite{Co16}, the Hunt--Ott conjecture has been much less thoroughly investigated.

-For a specific map $T(x)=2x$ on the circle, and a parameter family $\rho_\tau(x)=\cos2\pi(x-\tau)$, Corollary~1 in \cite{Bou00} shows that the maximizing measure is unique and that it is supported on a periodic orbit for every $\tau$ except on a set which has zero Lebesgue measure and zero Hausdorff dimension (see also \cite{Je00}).
-Therefore, the Hunt--Ott conjecture is confirmed in this specific one-dimensional parameter family.
+For a specific map $T(x)=2x$ on the circle, and a one-parameter family $\rho_\tau(x)=\cos2\pi(x-\tau)$, Corollary~1 in \cite{Bou00} shows that the maximizing measure is unique and that it is supported on a periodic orbit for every $\tau$ except on a set which has zero Lebesgue measure and zero Hausdorff dimension (see also \cite{Je00}).
+Therefore, the Hunt--Ott conjecture is confirmed in this specific one-parameter family.
 The notion of full Lebesgue measure coincides in finite dimension with the notion of prevalence in Theorem~\ref{t:prevalence}.